GETTING BACK INTO PLAYING PIANO

 No longer do we need to cart around piles of sheet music or instructional books.
-No longer do we need to worry about the pressure of exams that seemed so daunting when we were first learning.
+We also don’t have to worry about the pressure of exams that seemed so daunting when we were first learning.
 Best of all, with the advent of digital pianos, we can tailor our learning to the way that best suits our lifestyle.

 We can play at our own pace, learn in our own home and manage our own time to pursue our passion for playing.
 Even playing for 10 minutes a day can produce noticeable results when we get back into playing piano.

 Technology has offered us some fantastic innovations for learning and playing the piano.
 Digital sheet music allows thousands of books, scores, pieces and notes to be stored on a tablet, smartphone or laptop.

 Affordable digital keyboards and pianos have developed far beyond the dubious sounding machines of yesteryear.
-Learning (or relearning) piano has never been easier, or more importantly, more fun than right now.
+Getting back in to learning piano has never been easier, or more importantly, more fun than right now.